The University of Tasmania’s Independent Review of the End-of-Life Choices (Voluntary Assisted Dying) Bill 2020

 The targeted call for submissions should indicate that submissions are to address the processes allowed by the legislation, safeguards and protections for vulnerable people; and the interrelationship between the VAD Bill and other end-of-life choices.

-The report is to be completed and provided to Government by 17 February 2021.
+The report is to be completed and provided to Government in February 2021.